-- (4) Where the opportunity afforded to a worker to answer any charge made against him under subsection 2(a)(ii), 2(b)(i) or 3(b) is the subject of an oral hearing, he may have the assistance of - (a) a representative of his trade union or his legal representative, or both; or - (b) an officer, where he is not assisted as specified in paragraph (a). - (4A) The oral hearing referred to in subsection (4) shall be presided by a person who has not been involved in the investigation and who is able to make an independent decision. - (4B) The worker and the employer may, during the oral hearing specified in subsection (4), negotiate for the payment of compensation with a view to promoting a settlement. - (4C) Where a settlement is reached under subsection (4B) - (a) the worker shall not be entitled to join the Workfare Programme; and - (b) the employer shall not be required to pay the recycling fee under section 47(1). - (5) Any written statement acknowledging guilt by a worker obtained at the instance of his employer shall not be admissible in evidence before any authority or any court. - (6) (a) A notification of a charge, a notice to answer the charge and a notification of a termination of agreement, under subsections (2) and (3), to a worker shall be issued by - (i) causing the notification or notice to be handed over to the worker in person; or - (ii) sending the notification or notice by registered post to the usual or last known place of residence of the worker. - (b) Where a worker - (i) refuses to accept delivery of the notification or notice; or the notification or notice shall be deemed to have been duly served on the worker on the day he refuses to accept delivery thereof or is notified that it awaits him at the specified post office.
+- (4) Where the opportunity afforded to a worker to answer any charge made against him under subsection 2(a)(ii), 2(b)(i) or 3(b) is the subject of an oral hearing, he may have the assistance of - - (a) a representative of his trade union or his legal representative, or both: or - (b) an officer, where he is not assisted as specified in paragraph (a). - (4A) The oral hearing referred to in subsection (4) shall be presided by a person who has not been involved in the investigation and who is able to make an independent decision. - (4B) The worker and the employer may, during the oral hearing specified in subsection (4), negotiate for the payment of compensation with a view to promoting a settlement. - (4C) Where a settlement is reached under subsection (4B) - (a) the worker shall not be entitled to join the Workfare Programme; and - (b) the employer shall not be required to pay the recycling fee under section 47(1). - (5) Any written statement acknowledging guilt by a worker obtained at the instance of his employer shall not be admissible in evidence before any authority or any court. - (6) (a) A notification of a charge, a notice to answer the charge and a notification of a termination of agreement, under subsections (2) and (3), to a worker shall be issued by - - (i) causing the notification or notice to be handed over to the worker in person; or - (ii) sending the notification or notice by registered post to the usual or last known place of residence of the worker.

+- (b) Where a worker - (i) refuses to accept delivery of the notification or notice; or - (ii) fails to take delivery of the notification or notice after being notified that it awaits him at a specified post office, the notification or notice shall be deemed to have been duly served on the worker on the day he refuses to accept delivery thereof or is notified that it awaits him at the specified post office.